Ewelina Głowacz

 I never begin with a plan

-I work with wood intuitively, without sketches or predefined plans.
+I work directly with wood, without sketches or predefined forms.

 Listening to the wood